nenadmarkus/p/learning-signed-distance-fields/index.md

 <img src="https://raw.githubusercontent.com/nenadmarkus/gridhopping/master/implementations/python/experiments/models/all.png" style="width: 96%; max-width: 768;" alt="Shapes used in our experiments">
 </center>

+These were downloaded from the [Thingi10K dataset](https://ten-thousand-models.appspot.com/).
+See reference [5] for more details.

 Our goal is to transform these shapes into signed distance fields.

 Given such a shape $$S$$, we generate a trainig set of the form